-HelloTask’s far reaching scope of business, has the ability to positively affect the lives of many underprivileged women, who struggle everyday to earn their bread and butter, and eventually lay a greater impact in terms of improvement of livelihoods.
+HelloTask’s far-reaching scope of business has the ability to positively affect the lives of many underprivileged women, who struggle every day to earn their bread and butter, and eventually lay a greater impact in terms of improvement of livelihoods.

 Biniyog Briddhi’s catalytic funding program aims to help HelloTask transition into a properly groomed impact oriented organization, with the ability to accurately measure impact metrics.

-Among HelloTask’s impact based KPIs are the increase in earnings of the domestic workers, the improvement level and diversity brought into the skills they possess, and the number of work they are getting.
+Among HelloTask’s impact-based KPIs are the increase in earnings of the domestic workers, the improvement level and diversity brought into the skills they possess, and the number of work they are getting.
 As a result of improved skills, their rating increase which allows them to get more work and earn more.
 The rating works two ways, with workers getting the opportunity to rate their experience as well.
 This helps create a positive impact by giving the workers a sense of judgement and a voice that counts.

 It is possible to create a massive impact as a startup if the impact angle is integrated into the business model.
-Designing training modules of the domestic helpers, and forming strategic partnerships with development organizations interested in transforming the industry, it is possible to create employment opportunities for a large mass of people who would otherwise have been a part of the informal economy.
+By designing training modules of domestic helpers, and forming strategic partnerships with development organizations interested in transforming the industry, it is possible to create employment opportunities for a large mass of people who would otherwise have been a part of the informal economy.
 By ensuring the supply of qualified domestic workers meets the demand that is, currently, coming in large numbers, it is possible to contribute towards inclusive growth in the economy.

 Looking ahead, HelloTask reflects on their learnings over the past 3 years and gears up to bring structure to the caregiver industry of Bangladesh.
-Not only will it empower workers in this industry, who are mainly women, it will also provide them with a stable earning source and a profession they are proud of.
+Not only will it empower workers in this industry, who are mainly women, but it will also provide them with a stable earning source and a profession they are proud of.
 Their goal is to build a platform that would improve the lives of domestic workers and maids and at the same time take the trouble out of finding a domestic worker who is consistent and skilled.